Antithesis: Rhetorical antithesis

 Twentieth-century rhetorician Kenneth Burke discusses the rhetorical aesthetic and stylistic effects of antithesis in one of the most referenced passages of A Rhetoric of Motives, one of his most famous works.
 In that book, Burke describes how antithesis can invite people to hold an "attitude of collaborative expectancy" through the rhetorical aesthetic principle of form.

-Some literary examples
+Progressio

+Progressio or progression is a rhetorical device involving repeated antithesis.
+Thomas Wilson gives the following example:

+What a boy art thou in comparison of this fellow here.